Pet rules have been relaxed under new laws for units in the ACT, making life easier for renters and owners.

-What do the amendments mean if I live in ACT units?
+What do these amendments mean if I’m a tenant in the ACT?

-If you rent in the ACT, you may now keep an animal in your rental property, provided the animal is an assistance animal.
+If you rent or own a unit in the ACT, you may now keep an animal in your rental property, provided the animal is an assistance animal.

-Pets that may be kept at home include amphibians, birds, fish, mammals or reptiles.
+Pets you may keep at home include amphibians, birds, fish, mammals or reptiles.

 Improve your pet’s chance of success with a Pet Resume